Islam in Guyana

-Islam in Guyana is the third largest religion in the country after Christianity and Hinduism, respectively.
-According to the 2002 census, 7.3% of the country is Muslim.
-However, a Pew Research survey from 2010 estimates that 6.4% of the country is Muslim.
-Islam was first introduced to Guyana via slaves from West Africa, but was suppressed on plantations until Muslims of India, Pakistan and Afghanistan were brought to the country as indentured labor.
+Islam is the third-largest religion in Guyana, after Christianity and Hinduism, respectively.
+According to the 2012 census, 6.77% of the country’s population is Muslim.
+Islam was first introduced to Guyana via enslaved people from West Africa, but was suppressed on plantations until Muslims from British India were brought to the country as indentured labour.
+The current president of Guyana, Irfaan Ali, is the country's first Muslim president.

-The Islamic holidays of Eid al-Adha, Eid al-Fitr and Mawlid are nationally recognized in Guyana.
+The Islamic holidays of Eid al-Adha and Mawlid are national holidays in Guyana and Hosay (Ashura), Eid al-Fitr, Shab-e-Barat, Chaand Raat, Islamic New Year, and the month of Ramadan are also widely celebrated.

 History

 As with most South American countries, Islam spread to Guyana through the transatlantic slave trade.
-Mandingo and Fulani Muslims were brought from West Africa to work as slaves in Guyana's sugar plantations.
+Mandingo and Fulani Muslims were enslaved and brought from West Africa to work on Guyana's sugar plantations.
 However, the oppressive conditions of slavery in the colony led the practice of Islam to essentially disappear until 1838 when 240,000 South Asians were brought from modern-day India, Pakistan and Afghanistan.
 Records from the time show that while overwhelming majority of these servants were Hindu, a significant minority were Muslim.

 Muslim Indo-Guyanese maintained their religious identity in spite of separation from their homeland by establishing mosques, Islamic organizations, and after World War 2, seeking international support aimed at creating "a political space for colonial Muslims".
 By 1890, there were 29 mosques in Guyana, and 50 by 1920.
 Some of the earliest organizations include Queenstown Jama Masjid (founded 1895), the Young Men's Muslim Literary Society (1926) and the United Sad’r Islamic Anjuman (1949).

 After Guyana's independence from the British in 1966, Guyana established diplomatic relations with Arab countries such as Egypt, Iraq and Libya who opened embassies in the capital of Georgetown.
 Some Muslim youths went to Saudi Arabia, Egypt and Libya to study Islamic theology and the Arabic language.
 In 1996, President Cheddi Jagan of Guyana toured Syria, Kuwait, Bahrain, Qatar, the United Arab Emirates and Lebanon and appointed a Middle Eastern envoy.
 In the same year, Guyana officially became a permanent observer in the Organisation of Islamic Cooperation (OIC).

 In 1998, Guyana became the 56th full member state of the OIC.
-In August 2020, Dr. Mohamed Irfaan Ali became president of Guyana and first practicing Muslim head of state in South America.
+In August 2020, Dr. Mohamed Irfaan Ali became president of Guyana and first practising Muslim head of state in South America.

 Demographics

 According to the 2012 census, approximately 6.8 percent of the population is Muslim (a total of 50,572 people).
-Almost all Muslims are of Indian descent.
+Almost all of the Muslims are of Indian descent, however there are a few Afro-Guyanese converts.
 The Muslim population is declining due to emigration.

 Geographical distribution

-Essequibo Islands-West Demerara has the highest share of Muslims with nearly 12% of its population being part of the "Ummah", followed by East Berbice-Corentyne with 10% and Mahaica-Berbice with 9%.
+Essequibo Islands-West Demerara has the highest share of Muslims with nearly 12%, followed by East Berbice-Corentyne with 10% and Mahaica-Berbice with 9%.